solo-io/wasm/docs/content/reference/cli/wasme_deploy_istio.md

 ```
       --config string    optional config that will be passed to the filter. accepts an inline string.
-  -d, --debug            debug mode
-      --dry-run          print output any configuration changes to stdout rather than applying them to the target file / kubernetes cluster
       --id string        unique id for naming the deployed filter. this is used for logging as well as removing the filter. when running wasme deploy istio, this name must be a valid Kubernetes resource name.
       --root-id string   optional root ID used to bind the filter at the Envoy level. this value is normally read from the filter image directly.
   -v, --verbose          verbose output